Skip to content

 Merritt Writing Fellowship

-2024 Merritt Writing Fellowship Prize Winner and Honorable Mention
+2025 Merritt Writing Fellowship Prize Winner

 The Merritt Writing Fellowship honors an undergraduate who has demonstrated analytical skills, creativity, and research promise in first-year writing.
 This fellowship recognizes that first-year writers are early scholars -- as analytical thinkers and creative communicators who write to meaningfully connect with readers, bring visibility to important topics, and inspire positive change.